mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 in an effort to draw them into the fold.
 On Sylea, those who worked with Cleon saw their fortunes grow immensely.
-GSbAG, which had long held a favourable relationship with the Zhunastus, became the Federation’s primary military contractor, building warships for the growing navy and freighters for its expanding merchant lines.
+GSbAG, which had long held a favorable relationship with the Zhunastus, became the Federation’s primary military contractor, building warships for the growing navy and freighters for its expanding merchant lines.